sid-sethi/PSQAN/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/sid-sethi/APTARS/blob/main/LICENSE)
 <!-- badges: end -->

 PSQAN is a `snakemake` pipeline for performing post Sqanti QC analysis on Pacbio sequencing data.
+PSQAN can be used to explore the transcript categories and expression associated with a gene.
+PSQAN filters transcripts which could be possible arteficts, normalises expression and generates multiple visualisations which can help in determining optimal expression thresholds to identify genuine transcripts (known/novel).
+Below is the dag of the pipeline:

 <p align="center">
   <img src="dag/dag.png" width="500" height="300"/>